 About targeting your ads by audience interests

-How it works
+How audience targeting works

-Adding audiences allows you to reach people based on their specific interests as they browse pages, apps, channels, videos, and content across YouTube and the Google Display Network as well as on YouTube search results.
-You can select from a wide range of categories -- from autos and sports to travel and fashion -- and we'll show ads to people who are likely to be interested.
-Depending on your advertising goals and the stage of the purchase process your customers are in, you can choose to add different audiences to your ad groups.
+Adding audiences helps you reach people based on their specific interests as they browse pages, apps, channels, videos, and content across the Google Display Network and YouTube.
+You can select from a wide range of categories -- such as fans of sport and travel, people shopping for cars, or specific people that have visited your website.
+AdWords will show ads to people who are likely in the selected categories.

 Select from these audiences to reach potential customers at scale and make them aware of your business.